fashaikh/SlackOutputBinding/readme.md

 Also a copy is created in S3 output/ bucket, and azure storage:

 ![steo 9 storage and s3 copy](https://user-images.githubusercontent.com/2650941/53659989-bb89ed80-3c11-11e9-8173-940ad5ce7f93.png)
-You can also show the output of QueueTriggerOCRFromS3 which should have the same guid read from the azure storage queue.
+You can also see the output of QueueTriggerOCRFromS3 which should have the same guid read from the azure storage queue.

 #### Demo 2 : Azure Storage to S3 ![Step 3 Execute Function ]
 Using storage explorer upload an image to tos3/container: